Russell-Waterhouse/blog/content/post/web_stack.md

 Not nearly as popular as Vue or Angular when looking at NPM downloads, skipping for now.

-### And, the Dilemma
+## The Dilemma

-Finally, I've arrived at the crux of my issue with frontend web dev currently.
+Finally, I've arrived at the crux of my issue with frontend web dev meta-frameworks currently.
 If I believe that meta-frameworks are the future (which I do), then I would want to start a project with Next, React Router v7, Nuxt, Analog, SvelteKit, or SolidStart.

 HOWEVER, each of those has things that concern me.
 - Next's ties with Vercel concern me.
 I worry I would need to re-write my frontend after failing to deploy without Vercel enough times.